alaynat/GetMyWeatherAPI/GetMyWeatherAPI.md

 |time       | optional          |the time to retrieve weather data for (in the format "HH:MM:SS")|
 |trust      |optional           |a value between 1 and 100 that represents the reliability of the forecast (1 is very unreliable, 100 is absolutely reliable).
 The default value is 100|

+## Trust Value

+The *trust* parameter is a value between 1 and 100 that represents the reliability of the forecast (1 is very unreliable, 100 is absolutely reliable).
+The *trust* value can be affected by the specificity of the location, date, and time parameters.
+A large *radius* value (area of the forecast) and/or a large *time* value (time in the future of the forecast) will decrease the *trust* value (the reliability of the forecast).
+The trust value can be used by web developers to decide how to present the weather information to their users.

+## Errors
+Possible error conditions include invalid API keys and invalid parameter values.
+If an error occurs, the *getWeather* method will return an error message instead of the HTML package.